Rocked by Covid outbreaks, Copa America opens in Brazil

-RIO DE JANEIRO, Jun 13 – The Copa America that almost never was, opens Sunday in Brazil, overshadowed by the desperate race to find a host, the withdrawal of sponsors and Covid-19 — including outbreaks on two teams.
+Brasília (AFP), Jun 13 – The Copa America that almost never was opened Sunday in Brazil, overshadowed by the desperate search for a last-minute host, sponsor withdrawals and Covid-19 — including outbreaks on three teams.

-After more than a year of bad news that culminated in the last-minute scrapping of original co-hosts Argentina and Colombia, the South American championships will finally kick off when Brazil face Venezuela at 6:00 pm (2100 GMT) in an empty Mane Garrincha stadium in Brasilia.
+After more than a year of bad news that culminated in the last-minute scrapping of original co-hosts Argentina and Colombia, the South American championships finally kicked off with Brazil facing a coronavirus-decimated Venezuela in an empty Mane Garrincha stadium in Brasilia.

-But that does not mean a respite from controversy, or from the coronavirus.
+But the inaugural match, which started with a minute of silence for victims of Covid-19, does not mean a respite from controversy, or from the virus.

 Officials confirmed a day before kickoff that at least eight Venezuelan players had tested positive for Covid-19, forcing the country to call up 15 emergency replacements to face the defending champions.